mkupiniak/tinder-for-movies/README.md

 # TinderForMovies

 This project was built with Angular2.
-It uses RxJS, SCSS and TypeScript.
+It uses RxJS, SCSS, TypeScript and HammerJS for touch detection.

 ## Development server